 If you’ve been a stay-at-home parent and you need or want to go back to work, take a temporary job for a couple of months to see how it feels and how it changes your family life.

 If your job offers you a shift change, talk over how the changes will affect your day-to-day life: who picks up the kids, who shops, who cooks, how you’ll get the maintenance done, and what time off you’ll have together.
 Once you’ve done the research or tried the change on, you’ll have a lot better idea of which solution will work for both of you.
 6. Clarify your choice:

 It’s unfortunately easy to think you’ve agreed upon something when you actually are thinking two different things.
 To avoid this problem, when you think you’ve reached a decision, state it out loud.
 “OK, so we’re agreed: we’re going to…” It can even help to write it down, in case your memory is different later.
 If find yourself disagreeing about what you decided, you can check with your written agreement.

 You can go back and follow these steps any time you’re having trouble finding a solution or making a decision.
 They work great even when a decision you previously made needs renegotiation.
 Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at firstname.lastname@example.org.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at firstname.lastname@example.org.